-20-801-252 World Issues Journalism 4 4-0
+20-801-252 World Issues Journalism .4 4-0

-20-801-253 Documentary Storytelling 3 3-0
+20-801-253 Documentary Storytelling .
+3 3-0

-20-801-263 Editing for Workplace and P Professional Pubs 3 3-0
+20-801-263 Editing for Workplace and Professional Put os 3 3-0

-Total (at leas st) 3
+Total (at least) 3

-- -- Students must earn a grade of BC or higher in all courses to graduate. - In addition to the successful completion of 17 credits, students must do the following: a) Submit a portfolio of written work that includes at least three quality news articles or feature stories published by a media organization, a business, or a nonprofit organization. b) Submit a quality cover letter/resume.
+-- Students must earn a grade of BC or higher in all courses to graduate.

+In addition to the successful completion of 17 credits, students must do the following: a) Submit a portfolio of written work that includes at least three quality news articles or feature stories published by a media organization, a business, or a nonprofit organization.

 20-801-245 Newswriting and Reporting 4 credits This course teaches students the basic skills and knowledge needed as an entry-level reporter working at a small media organization.
 In Newswriting and Reporting, the student will learn general news reporting; speech, news conference, and public meeting coverage; and police, fire and accident reporting.
 In addition, students will learn interviewing skills needed to write a compelling news feature.
 Students will be presented with a basic understanding of libel law.
 Students will also study online journalism and how media convergence impacts spot news coverage today.
-Prerequisite: English 1, 20801-201, or Written Communication, 10-801-195, or the instructor's consent.
+Prerequisite: English 1, 20-801-201, or Written Communication, 10-801-195, or the instructor's consent.

-20-801-246 Feature Writing 4 credits Writing a longer magazine feature is the main focus of this course.
+20-801-246 Feature Writing

+Writing a longer magazine feature is the main focus of this course.
 As a follow-up to Newswriting and Reporting, students will examine in more detail various interviewing strategies needed as a feature writer.
 Then students will apply these interviewing skills when researching well-developed, compelling features.
 Students will learn how to incorporate the narrative structure, or storytelling approach, into their feature stories.
-Students will examine privacy laws as they apply to feature stories.
 Students will also study online journalism and the impact of media convergence as on long-form journalism.
 Prerequisite: English 1, 20-801-201, or Written Communication, 10-801-195, or the instructor's consent.

-20-801-247 Internship/Professional Writing Students will complete a 96-hour professional writing internship.
+20-801-247 Internship/Professional Writing 2 credits Students will complete a 96-hour professional writing internship.
 Students will spend the semester working as an intern in an area of journalism or public relations that they find most interesting.
 Examples include magazines, newspapers, public and commercial radio, public and commercial television, book publishing, public relations, and Web communications.
 Students can find their own placed to intern, or they can work together with the course instructor to secure an internship for the semester .Prerequisites: 1) Intro to Mass Communication 20-801-251, 2) Newswriting/Reporting 20-801-245, or Feature Writing 20-801-246.

-20-801-251 Intro to Mass Communication 4 credits This course examines the history, evolution, and cultural power of today's media, both nationally and internationally.
-The course analyzes newspaper journalism, magazine journalism, radio news, Internet journalism, television news, public relations, advertising, and journalism ethics and law.
-Prerequisite: English 1, 20-801-201, or Written Communication, 10-801-195, or the instructor's consent.
+20-801-251Intro to Mass Communication4 creditsThis course examines the history, evolution, and cultural power of today's media, both nationally and internationally.
+The course analyzes newspaper journalism, magazine journalism, radio news, Internet journalism, television news, public relations, advertising, and journalism ethics and law.Prerequisite:English 1, 20-801-201, or Written Communication, 10-801-195, or the instructor's consent.

 20-801-252 World Issues Journalism 4 credits Students of the course will engage in news reporting assignments that relate to world issues, such as water, energy, and war.
 Students will create audio news reports using podcast software and voice recording technology.
-Students will also record video logs and write news summaries about world issues.
+Students will also record video logs and write news summarise about world issues.
 In addition to the reporting assignments, students will study free press issues worldwide and the journalism practices and traditions that emerge from different parts of the world.
 Prerequisites: English 1, 20-801-201 or Written Communications, 10-801-195, or the instructor's consent.